Technical Team Glossary, A to Z

 TurningPoint is a voting system that can be used in conjunction with Microsoft PowerPoint to introduce an interactive element to lectures and presentations.
 The School of Psychology has four TurningPoint kits available (each containing 32 handsets, one USB dongle and accompanying software) which can be reserved in advance via the Technical Team (the bookings are held in a SharePoint calendar).
 The software is already installed on all the Keynes conference room and lecture theatre PCs.

 The Virtual Reality lab (extension-2.13) houses the school‘s WorldViz VR equipment.
-Contact the technical team for more information.
-See also John Allens profile page
+Contact John Allen in technical team for more information.
+Further details.